 He worked for Trees for Life for over 11 years, where his many roles included leading over 80 residential conservation weeks in the Highlands, conducting surveys and training conservation leaders.

 For over thirty years Dan has studied a variety of naturalist and wilderness skills.
-He has a certificate (98% score) in Wildlife Track and Sign from Tracker Certification (a rigorous, internationally recognised tracking assessment) and the NCFE Level 3 Advanced Bushcraft Award.
+He has a certificate (98% score) in Wildlife Track and Sign from Cybertracker (the rigorous, internationally recognised system for evaluating trackers), the NCFE Level 3 Advanced Bushcraft Award and PTLLS Level 4.

-He has been extensively involved in environmental education with people of all ages, including home education groups as well as with disadvantaged youth and vulnerable adults.
+He is extensively involved in environmental education with people of all ages, including home education groups as well as with disadvantaged youth and adults at risk.

 Dan lives in Moray, Scotland.
-He loves funk, slacklining and kung fu, and sometimes performs (unusual) comedy!
+He loves funk, slacklining and martial arts, and sometimes performs (unusual) comedy!